raul23/pyebooktools/README.rst

   In contrast to searching by ISBNs, searching by author and title is done concurrently in all of the allowed online metadata sources.
 The number of sources is smaller because some metadata sources can be searched only by ISBN or return many false-positives when searching by title and author.
+[OWIS]_

 Options related to the input and output files
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^